 Further investigations with a better ground plane and in different multipath environments are needed to further assess the performance of the system.
-The estimator also needs to be further tuned for superior performance.
+The estimator also needs to be further tuned by choosing a more suitable system dynamic model and as well as process noise parameters for superior performance.

 The applicability of the system to real time application will also be analyzed to exploit the potential of this system.